AlonErdman/Experience-based-risk-taking-/README.md

 mixed models: the file 'mixed_model_code.R' includes the stan-glmer mixed models.This code reads a few csv file that are attached in the zip file.

 Part 4:
 Decoding analysis.
-Run the Matlab script 'risk_seeking_analysis_ERP_HR_decoding' within decoding scripts zip file.
+Run the Matlab script 'risk_seeking_analysis_ERP_HR_decoding' within the 'decoding scripts' zip file.